trillianx/educative_notes/Data_Structures/Trees/Trees.md

 # Introduction to Trees

 In this chapter, we will look at another data structure called trees.
-Unlike linear data structures that we have seen so far, trees is a non-linear data structure.
+Unlike linear data structures that we have seen so far, tree is a non-linear data structure.
 The structure of a tree is the following:

 *   **Root Node**: A node with no parent nodes.
 *   **Child Node**: A node which is linked to an upper node (**parent node**)